khanlou/SKInnerShadowLayer/README.md

 ## Animations

 These properties are all fully animatable.
-There is an example of a layer with a with an inner shadow opacity animation in the demo app.
+There is an example of a layer with an inner shadow opacity animation in the demo app.
 Being able to easily create animations is the immediate advantage of using `CoreGraphics` to draw an inner shadow instead of using an image resource.

 ## Graphical bugs